 Schedulers

-Linux is a multitasking operating system, and therefore, it has a scheduler to manage the processes.
-The Linux scheduler has evolved over time.
-With the Linux Kernerl 2.6, the O(1) scheduler came in.
+Linux is a multitasking operating system, which means it needs a scheduler to juggle all those processes vying for CPU time.
+The Linux scheduler has evolved considerably over the years.
+With Linux Kernel 2.6, the O(1) scheduler arrived.
 It relies on active and expired arrays of processes to achieve constant scheduling time.
-Each process is given a fixed time quantum, after which it is preempted and moved to the expired array.
-Once all the tasks from the active array have exhausted their time quantum and have been moved to the expired array, an array switch takes place.
-This switch makes the active array the new empty expired array, while the expired array becomes the active array.
-The main issue with this algorithm is the complex heuristics used to mark a task as interactive or non-interactive.
+Each process gets a fixed time quantum, after which it is preempted and moved to the expired array.
+Once all tasks from the active array have exhausted their time quantum, an array switch takes place – the active array becomes the new empty expired array, and vice versa.
+The main issue with this algorithm is the complex heuristics used to classify tasks as interactive or non-interactive.

 The Completely Fair Scheduler

-The Completely Fair Scheduler is a process scheduler that handles CPU resource allocation for executing processes and aims to maximize overall CPU utilization while also maximizing interactive performance.
-This was merged into the 2.6.23 (October 2007) release of the Linux kernel and is the default scheduler.
+The Completely Fair Scheduler (CFS) handles CPU resource allocation for executing processes and aims to maximize overall CPU utilization while also maximizing interactive performance.
+It was merged into the 2.6.23 release (October 2007) of the Linux kernel and has been the default scheduler ever since.

-The CFS visualizer allows one to look at the process queue and the populated dynamic red-black tree while the scheduler is in action.
-The time scale has been magnified so that one can slow down and visualize the scheduler with nano-second granularity work in real time.
+The CFS visualizer lets you watch the process queue and the dynamically populated red-black tree while the scheduler is in action.
+The time scale has been magnified so you can slow things down and watch the scheduler do its nanosecond-granularity work in real time.